 Allens Creek Reservoir is a proposed water supply storage reservoir planned for construction near the City of Wallis in Austin County.
-The reservoir is planned to be "off-channel” meaning it will be built near the Brazos River on Allens Creek, a tributary of the Brazos.
+The reservoir is planned to be "off-channel," meaning it will be built near the Brazos River on Allens Creek, a tributary of the Brazos.

 Water stored in Allens Creek Reservoir will be used to meet the anticipated growth in demand for surface water in the Lower Brazos basin due to projected population increases.
-The reservoir will also help satisfy regulatory requirements to reduce groundwater pumping, which contributes to subsidence in the Houston area.
+The reservoir will also help satisfy regulatory requirements to reduce groundwater pumping, which contributes to land subsidence in the lower Brazos River basin.

-The reservoir will provide 95,000 - 100,000 acre-feet of water per year of firm water supply -- the annual water use of over 150,000 families.
-The cost to build the reservoir is estimated at $300 million in 2016 dollars.
+Allens Creek Reservoir is expected to provide about 100,000 acre-feet of water per year of firm water supply -- the annual water use of about 260,000 families.
+The cost to build the reservoir is estimated at $500 million.

 It is expected that swimming, boating, and fishing facilities will be available to the general public.
 However, because the reservoir's primary purpose will be for water supply, there will be years that the water levels will fluctuate significantly.
 Water levels in Allens Creek Reservoir will not be constant and will vary greatly, particularly during times of drought.
 The reservoir's primary benefit to the citizens of Texas is to provide water for municipalities, industry, agricultural producers, and electric energy generators.